Ratstail91/sineQL/README.md

 sineQL consists of two languages - the schema language, and the query language.

-You can try the language out right now!
+You can try the API right now!

 ```js
 //create the wave function, wrapping a fetch to a server